loading-blip/Shanhai9000WebMap/README_en.md

 - [ ] Perhaps CSS animations will be added
 - [ ] Localized Chinese(ZH_CN&ZH_TW) interface
 - [ ] Localized English interface
-- [ ] Dynamic zoom in/out icon
+- [X] Dynamic zoom in/out icon
-- [ ] Add a one-click hide button
+- [X] Add a one-click hide button
+- [ ] Add settings window
 - [ ] **Add Wizard**
 - [ ] etc...

 Note:

-1. I'm not sure if local files can store cookies, but the AI's answer tells me that not all browsers support them by default
+1. I'm not sure if the 'file://' protocol supports cookies.
+More voices say that this protocol uses cookies and supports different browsers differently.

 **Important: Most of the contents in the `/public/marks` are in-game resources**